-An important family of regulatory molecules is derived from arachidonic acid, and these molecules collectively are often called the eicosanoids.
+An important family of regulatory molecules is derived from arachidonic acid, which is an n-6 polyunsaturated fatty acid.
+These regulatory molecules collectively are often called the eicosanoids.
 They are synthesized by most tissues and have an incredibly wide range of actions.
 However, many of the most important are linked to defense against damage and pathogens.
 We will encounter them especially in the areas of inflammation and hemostasis.

 The formation of these molecules begins with a stimulus to a cell that activates a membrane enzyme called phospholipase A2.
 The stimulus, for example, might be a condition that causes, or threatens to cause, tissue damage.
 Phospholipases act on phospholipids.
 In this case, the phospholipase A2 acts on a membrane phospholipid that contains arachidonic acid, which, as described earlier, is a polyunsaturated fatty acid.

 The arachidonic acid released from the phospholipid is now the substrate for one of two enzymes.
 The first enzyme is cyclooxygenase (COX).
 The product of this reaction then proceeds through a further sequence of enzymatic reactions to produce a regulatory molecule that is either a prostaglandin or a thromboxane.

 The second possibility is for lipoxygenase (LOX) to act on the arachidonic acid.
 In this pathway, the actions of further enzymes lead to regulatory molecules in the family of the leukotrienes.

 All of the eicosanoid regulatory molecules tend to act locally as paracrines.
 This is because they are degraded too rapidly to move about the body through the circulatory system.

 The familiar and widely used nonsteroidal anti-inflammatory drugs (NSAIDS), such as aspirin, ibuprofen, and naproxen, are inhibitors of cyclooxygenase.